Energinet-DataHub/opengeh-process-manager/docs/ProcessManager.Client/Documentation.md

 # Documentation

-Documentation of the NuGet package bundle `ProcessManager.Client`.
+Documentation of the NuGet package bundle `ProcessManager.Client` which contains the NuGet packages:

+- `ProcessManager.Client`
+- `ProcessManager.Abstractions`